deepshikha25nov/Secure-Healthcare-System/README.md

 # ACKNOWLEDGEMENT

-This research was supported by Government Engineering College, Raipur and We are thankful to our guide Asst.
-Prof. Priyanka Sahu who provided expertise that greatly assisted the research.
+This research was supported by Pranveer Singh Institute of Technology, Kanpur and We are thankful to our guide Asst.
+Prof. Ms. Nikita Tiwari who provided expertise that greatly assisted the research.

 # REFERENCES